• Skip to primary navigation

 An oven set to 425°F.

-• Insert a meat thermometer probe into the middle of the pork roast and place it in the hot oven.
-Roast it for 15 minutes, then lower the heat to 375°F and continue roasting until the meat thermometer reads 145°F. In my oven, it takes 75 minutes (about 25 minutes per pound).
+• Insert an oven-safe meat thermometer probe into the middle of the roast and place it in the hot oven.
+Roast it for 15 minutes, then lower the heat to 375°F and continue roasting until the thermometer reads 145°F. In my oven, it takes 75 minutes (about 25 minutes per pound).

 The pork roast is fully cooked.

 • Remove the roast from the oven.
-Loosely tent it with foil and allow it to rest for 20 minutes.
-Carefully remove the butcher twine from the roast, slice, and serve.
+Loosely tent it with foil and allow it to rest for 20 minutes, then slice and serve.
+If your roast came tied in butcher twine, carefully remove the twine before slicing.

 Slicing the pork roast.